 Insurers provide vocational assistance, usually through professional rehabilitation organizations, to overcome limitations that prevent injured workers' return to suitable work.
 In 1987, the Legislature passed HB 2900, which significantly restricted eligibility for vocational assistance by introducing a new test, substantial handicap.
-In general, this means that injured workers are eligible for vocational assistance only if a permanent disability prevents re-employment in any job paying at least 80 percent of the job-atinjury wage.
+In general, this means that injured workers are only eligible for vocational assistance if a permanent disability prevents re-employment in any job paying at least 80 percent of the job-at-injury wage.
 In 1995, SB 369 further restricted eligibility for vocational assistance for aggravation claims.
 Because of these changes, as well as the declining number of claims, far fewer workers have been eligible for vocational assistance.
-The count for 2009 was 635, a record low.
-Effective January 2010, HB 2705 clarifies that insurers need no longer determine eligibility for workers released to regular work.
+The count for 2009 was 670, a record low.
+Effective January 2010, HB 2705 clarified that insurers no longer need to determine eligibility for workers released to regular work.